-In the end, if you have a name but you’re not sure it’s the right person, go ahead and send your resume to that person.
-If you’re wrong, there’s a good chance your resume will be forwarded to the right person.
+In the end, if you have a name but you’re not sure it’s the right person, go ahead and send them your resume.
+If you’re wrong, you haven’t done any harm and there’s a good chance your resume will be forwarded to the right person.